Rustic Fresh Peach Tart

 -

-If you like extra crunch, lightly moisten the crust edge with water and sprinkle a teaspoon of sugar on top.
+If you like extra crunch, lightly brush the crust with water and sprinkle with a little sugar.

 -

-Carefully slide the parchment and built tart onto the preheated sheet in the oven and bake 35 to 45 minutes until the crust is deeply golden and the peach juices are bubbling thickly.
+Bake the tart for 35 to 40 minutes, until the crust is deep golden and the juices are bubbling.

 Substitutions